-Patek Philippe now offers the Aquanaut with a chronograph movement.
+As has been the case for some time now, Patek Philippe modernly offers the Aquanaut with a chronograph movement.
 This sporty complication fits perfectly in the company’s increasingly youthful, dynamic collection.
 But how does it perform in real-life conditions?
-We find out in this in-depth review from our June 2019 issue (original photos by Patrick Mökesch).
+We find out in this in-depth review from the WatchTime archives (original photos by Patrick Mökesch).

 The Patek Philippe Aquanaut was first launched in 1997 and is one of the newest collections at Patek Philippe, alongside the Twenty-4 introduced in 1999.
 The CH 28-520 C caliber that powers the watch is almost 10 years younger still – the first chronograph movement for the Nautilus-inspired watch with its rounded octagonal bezel.